WeSearch

 Opening excerpt (first ~120 words) tap to expand

 The world today is riven by cultural differences, political divisions, and geopolitical disputes — a challenging environment for any investor hunting for startups that can grow large enough to deliver venture-scale returns.
-Kompas VC has developed a regionally sensitive strategy to help it navigate, and invest in, this fragmented world.
-And it’s putting fresh capital towards this approach with a new €160 million fund ($187.5 million), the firm told TechCrunch.
+Kompas VC, which operates out of offices in Amsterdam, Copenhagen, Berlin, and Barcelona, has developed a regionally sensitive strategy to help it navigate, and invest in, this fragmented world.
+And it’s putting fresh capital toward this approach with a new €160 million fund ($187.5 million), the firm told TechCrunch.
 “We see the world really falling into three main spheres of economic activity, of political activity — the U.S., Europe, and China,” Sebastian Peck, partner at Kompas VC, told TechCrunch.

 Excerpt limited to ~120 words for fair-use compliance.
 The full article is at TechCrunch.